 What are gingivitis and periodontitis?

-What are the signs and symptoms of gingivitis and periodontitis?
+What are the clinical features of gingivitis and periodontitis?

 Patients with gingivitis present with: